An

 function to plot

-the points on the ggplot and then will be using the
+the points and then the geom_errorbar()

-function with it to get the confidence
+function to add the

-intervals to the plot.
-We created a dotplot with confidence intervals
+confidence intervals to the plot.

 library(ggplot2)